DeclanChidlow/vale.rocks/src/posts/game-console-browsers.md

 The Nintendo 64, as it released in 1996, never received a browser, but the 64DD attachment, which released in 1999, brought internet capabilities to the console and a browser via Randnet Disc (ランドネットディスク) which released in early 2000.
 Randnet was Nintendo's dreadfully unsuccessful Japan-exclusive online service.
 The Randnet Disc includes a general-purpose browser for the system, capable of rendering various webpages.
 While the browser can be controlled via the system's normal controller, it also has support for keyboard and mouse input.
 Details about Randnet, and the browser particularly, are far from abundant.

+## Game.com

+It is no fault of your own if you've never heard of the Game.com, for it was a poorly, dot-com doomed handheld game console from Tiger Electronics, who you may know for their licensed LCD handheld games.
+In 1997, with the release of the Game.com, they attempted to compete with the Game Boy to dire results one might expect.

+A large part of [their marketing](https://www.youtube.com/watch?v=R2_5325d_Hw) was that the Game.com had internet capabilities.
+Indeed, by purchasing [the Internet Cartridge](https://www.diskman.com/presents/gamecom/internet.htm) and connecting the device to a modem (either an existing one or the Game.com-branded model), you could access a non-graphical, text-only browser.
+It was very bare bones and feature-poor.

 ## Game Boy Colour

 The Game Boy Colour released in 1998, and in Japan exclusively received [what one could charitably call a browser](https://shonumi.github.io/articles/art14.html) with Mobile Trainer in 2001.
 Using the Mobile Adapter GB, which is an accessory that connected to mobile phones, the Game Boy Colour could play games online.
 The Mobile Trainer cartridge, however, provided an email client and web browser.